THU-KEG/KEPLER/README.md

  ## Installation

-This repo is developed on top of [fairseq](https://github.com/pytorch/fairseq) and you can install our version like installing fairseq from source:
+This repo is developed on top of [fairseq](https://github.com/pytorch/fairseq) and you need to install our version like installing fairseq from source:

 ```bash
 pip install cython